filyp/whisper-simple-dictation/README.md

 .venv/bin/pip install -e .
 ```

 If using Wayland, you also need to install ydotool and enable ydotoold.
-(The script tries to use ydotool, and if it's not installed, it falls back to pynput.
-Ydotool unfortunately does not support typing special characters.)
+(The script tries to use ydotool, and if it's not installed, it falls back to pynput.)

 ### Remote
 If you want to run remotely, run: